thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 lsb_release -all # Prints certain LSB (Linux Standard Base) and Distribution information
 ```

-#### Kernel Version
+#### Kernel

-Kernel are often a valuable place to look for exploits.
+The kernel is the core of the operating system and is a valuable place to look for exploits
 ```bash
 at /proc/version # This file specifies the version of the Linux kernel, the version of gcc used to compile the kernel, and the time of kernel compilation. uname -a # Print all system information